ted-ncg/labs/08-web-mvc-account-view.md

         }
     ```

 1. Create a `templates` directory underneath the `/src/main/resources` directory.
-Then create an HTML file called `account-view.html` in the `templates` directory:
+Then create an HTML file called `account-view.html` and put it in the `/src/main/resources/templates` directory:

    ```
     <!DOCTYPE html>